 Call for Abstract Submissions for the

 We invite you to submit an abstract to the LGBT Health Workforce Conference.
-The 12th annual conference will take place at the Belfer Research Building in New York City on May 2-4, 2024.
+The 14th annual conference will take place at the Belfer Research Building in New York City on April 30-May 2, 2026

 Proposals are intended to provide a forum for the extended exchange of ideas among participants on topics of broad interest regarding empowering the health care workforce to care for LGBTQ+ patients.
 The Program Committee is most interested in the following topics: 1) trainings or programming that promotes the professional development of the LGBTQ+ health workforce, 2) innovative research describing LGBTQ+ health disparities, 3) institutional climate practices supporting the inclusion of LGBTQ+ patients, and 4) educational initiatives to train health care providers to provide better care to LGBTQ+ patients.
 However, other LGBTQ+ workforce-related proposals will be considered.